 - Final Thoughts

 Over the past few decades, banks in the United States have become increasingly active in the travel-rewards ecosystem.
 Banks spend billions of dollars to purchase points and miles from loyalty programs.
 Then, banks use these points to attract new customers and incentivize them to use their cards.
-You can learn more in our post on building a healthy relationship with the banks.

-5 Quick Tips for Healthy Credit
+5 Quick Tips to Build Healthy Credit

-- Maintain a Mix of Different Types of Credit — Lenders like to see a mix of different types of accounts, including credit cards, auto loans, mortgages, etc. More diversity in your credit mix gives lenders confidence you'll handle new credit like a pro.
+- Maintain a mix of different types of credit.
+Lenders like to see a mix of different types of accounts, including credit cards, auto loans, mortgages, etc. More diversity in your credit mix gives lenders confidence you'll handle new credit like a pro.

 Meet the Credit Bureaus